SanketKolhe2005/CODSOFT/Task2_CreditCardFraud/README.md

 ---

-## Dataset Information
+## Dataset Description

-The project uses transaction records containing customer, merchant, and transaction-related information.
-Each transaction is labeled as either:
+The dataset contains transaction records along with customer and merchant-related information.
+Each transaction is assigned a label:

 * **0** → Legitimate Transaction
 * **1** → Fraudulent Transaction

-The dataset is highly imbalanced, making fraud detection a challenging classification problem.
+The dataset is highly imbalanced because fraudulent transactions represent only a small percentage of the total records.

 ---

 ## Project Workflow

-### 1. Data Loading
+### Data Loading

-Training and testing datasets were imported and inspected to understand their structure.
+The training and testing datasets were imported and examined to understand their structure and available features.

-### 2. Data Exploration
+### Exploratory Data Analysis

-Basic statistics, dataset information, and class distribution were analyzed to gain insights into the data.
+The dataset was analyzed to identify transaction patterns, class distribution, and potential challenges associated with fraud detection.

-### 3. Data Preprocessing
+### Data Preparation

-Relevant features were selected and prepared for model training.
+Relevant numerical features were selected and prepared for model training.

-### 4. Model Development
+### Model Training

-A Logistic Regression model was implemented to classify transactions as fraudulent or legitimate.
+A Logistic Regression model with class balancing was implemented to improve the detection of fraudulent transactions.

-### 5. Model Evaluation
+### Model Evaluation

-The trained model was evaluated using:
+The model was evaluated using:

 * Accuracy
 * Precision